Cosmos X2: Gameplay

 The primary action takes place on the top screen with all meters, map, character messages and choices at the bottom.
 Players control the Cosmos X2 to stop the alien invasion and travel to its source.
 The Cosmos X2 has a special Alignment system that allows it to change between two chosen alignments at will.
 The player has several meters to watch.
 One meter is the Charge meter which automatically charges the X2's Shield ability; if the player is hit while this meter is charging or is fully charged, then the meter will reset.
 Another meter is the Level-Up meter which increases when the player reaches a certain number of points.
 The level-ups are randomized and range from weapon upgrades to missile upgrades.
 The ship has an energy meter that, when depleted when one alignment is equipped, will allow the player to use the other alignment until they complete the stage.
 If both of the player's alignment energy meters are drained, then the ship is destroyed and the game is over.

 The three Alignments include Red, Green and Blue.
 The Red Alignment is the Power Alignment which is capable of firing slow, small, but powerful straight forward shots.
 The shield to the Power Alignment is a type of Bomb weapon that surrounds the ship in a ring of explosions.
 The Blue Alignment is the Attraction Alignment which equips the Cosmos X2 with weak, but plentiful homing shots and a shield that absorbs enemy shots that are used as supplemental energy.
 The Green Alignment is the Repulsion Alignment which fires widely spread shots and features a shield that deflects enemy shots which harms enemies in its path.
 Other weapons include Missile pick-ups, taken from destroyed enemies or objects.
 The player can hold up to three Missiles at a time and with Level-Upgrades would home-in on enemies.

+Development

+Cosmos X2 was first announced for the Nintendo DS in 2007, with it being developed by Saturnine Games and published by UK publisher Alten8.
+By 2010, it was announced it would be released on the Nintendo DSi through DSiWare.
+It was released on August 30th, 2010, with Saturnine Games becoming both publisher and developer of the game.

+Reception

+Cosmos X2 received mixed reviews from video game critics.